vynci/node-iridium-satellite/README.md

-# Interface with Iridium 9602 modem using Nodejs
+# Interface with Iridium 9602/3 modem using Nodejs

 This is the source code from this [article](https://www.vynci.dev/posts/sending-data-to-outer-space-using-javascript).
-Please go through the article to get an idea on how this works.
+Please go through the article to get a better picture on how this works.

 ## Quick start